ArgonneDetectorGroup/anl_fridge_control/README.rst

 detachable sessions.
 To start the logger, attach to your detachable session (screen or tmux).
 Before you begin the logger, make sure that any computer that might be attached your session has a connection with X windows available (either ssh -X, or from the desktop in the lab).
-Then, in the terminal, type
+Then, in the terminal, type (for python3)

 .. code

-  python /home/spt3g/he10_fridge_control/logger/fridge_logger_anl.py
+    python /home/spt3g/he10_fridge_control/logger/fridge_logger_anl.py  #python3

+if for some reason you really want to use python2, do this instead:

+.. code

+    python2 /home/spt3g/he10_fridge_control/logger/fridge_logger_anl.py   #python2 only

 You will then be prompted for a filename, which should be inputted as